Can we Change the Electoral College? Should we Change the Electoral College?

 Should We Abolish the Electoral College? – Opinions

-Now that we know we can abolish the College, that the founders didn’t create the winner-takes-all system, and that the popular vote doesn’t elect the President, we can, “should we abolish the Electoral College?”
+Now that we know we can abolish the College, that the founders didn’t create the winner-takes-all system, and that the popular vote doesn’t elect the President, we can ask, “should we abolish the Electoral College?”

 It is unfortunate that we didn’t address types of legal voter suppression like gerrymandering, voter ID, the electoral college, or other systems that suppressed the vote going into the election, but now that the people have voted, it is too late to cry foul.
 Instead, we should be looking forward.

-Looking forward, it may still be unwise and unfair to abolish the electoral college.
+In the future, it may be unwise and unfair to abolish the electoral college.

-2016 proved that even though Clinton had a majority and is projected to have won the popular vote, the country is essentially split between three types of voters 1. liberals 2. conservatives 3. the 45% of Americans who didn’t vote.
+2016 proved that even though Clinton had a majority of the popular vote, the country is essentially split between three types of voters 1. liberals 2. conservatives 3. the 45% of Americans who didn’t vote.

-A majority of voter eligible voters didn’t vote for Trump or Clinton in 2016, nor did they vote for Bush or Gore in 2000, they voted for no-one.
+A majority of voter eligible voters didn’t vote for Trump or Clinton in 2016, nor did they vote for Bush or Gore in 2000, they voted for nobody.

-Thus, we have yet to face a true tyranny of a majority (instead we just keep seeing the country split; neither is a majority or minority being tyrannical, no, rather I call what is happening “the tyranny of the duopoly“).
-If anything is tyrannical in 2016, it is the divisive factions who seem more driven toward special interest than the common good.
+We have not faced a tyranny of a majority.
+Instead, we just keep seeing the country split; neither a majority or minority is being tyrannical.
+We might think we have “the tyranny of the duopoly.”
+If anything is tyrannical today, it is the divisive factions which seem more driven toward special interest than the common good.
 But minority or majority, the College is meant to protect against both.
 In our current system, the electors can step up and make a difference.
 If we went on pure popular vote alone, they couldn’t.
 Given this, a National Popular Vote Compact may well be a better choice if people want to abolish the College than an amendment.
-The Compact allows us to follow the national vote, but still allows a last line of defense in our electors, which is exactly what the founders intended.
+The Compact would allow us to follow the national vote, but still allows a last line of defense in our electors, which is exactly what the founders intended.
 Thomas Jefferson cherished the people; Madison and Hamilton were more skeptical.
 The founders of the United States had many conflicting political philosophies, but they agreed that establishing a Republic in which the people cast an advisory vote could safeguard the Union.
-In our current system we seem to push out figures like Sanders and vote in more divisive figures like Trump, so between that and state-based gerrymandering and strict voter ID it would make sense to take reform seriously.
-Just, careful on what reform.
-A direct election by national majority with no safeguards is historically a slippery slope.
-While the founders might not have foreseen our complications, they were wise in providing safeguards for the Union (even if we sometimes fail to hit the panic button).
+Between state-based gerrymandering and strict voter ID, may make sense to take reform seriously.
+A direct election by a national majority with no safeguards may imperil the country.
+While the founders might not have foreseen today’s complications, they were wise in providing safeguards for the Union.

 - Can and Should the Electoral College Be Abolished?